oTree-org/otree-core/docs/app.rst

         the player's unique ID (and redemption code) that gets passed in the URL.
         This is generated automatically.
-        we don't use the primary key because a user might try incrementing/decrementing it out of curiosity/malice, and end up affecting another player

     .. py:attribute:: has_visited = models.BooleanField()

-        whether the user has visited our site at all
+        whether the user has visited our site at all.

     .. py:attribute:: index = models.PositiveIntegerField(null = True)